s2b/vite-asset-collector/Documentation/Installation/Index.rst

 First, TYPO3 needs to run in `Development` context for the extension to recognize the correct mode automatically.

-There are several options to do this:
+You have several options to run the dev server:

 ..  tabs::